pwaller/pyfiglet/README.md

 It provides a RichFiglet class that is fully compatible with the Rich API and can be dropped into your Rich scripts.

-*This library is the sister library of [Textual-Pyfiglet](https://github.com/edward-jazzhands/textual-pyfiglet).*
+*This library is related to [Textual-Pyfiglet](https://github.com/edward-jazzhands/textual-pyfiglet).*

 ## Features